Twitter under Elon Musk: Layoffs and mass resignations

 On November 4, 2022, Musk and Twitter began laying off a substantial portion of the company's workforce and Twitter temporarily closed its offices, with The New York Times estimating that roughly half of employees had been let go.
 The night before the layoffs, five Twitter employees based in San Francisco and Cambridge, Massachusetts, filed a lawsuit against the company, alleging that mass layoffs would violate federal and California WARN Acts.
-Musk explained that the layoffs were a cost-cutting measure and stated that the company had been losing over $4 million a day, criticizing activist groups who had called on advertisers to cease doing business with the company.
-The Times described the layoffs as "haphazard", with employees learning of their firings through a variety of means.
-Workers in Dublin and Tokyo received emails regarding the layoffs, while those in Ireland and Britain remained in their offices at night to await official word on their employment status.
-Others learned that they had been laid off when they found themselves locked out of their work applications.
-Twitter's internal directory, Birdhouse, was taken offline and Twitter offices worldwide were closed for the weekend.
-On November 6, Twitter asked some employees who had been laid off to return to the company, either because they had been fired by mistake or because they were belatedly deemed important to the health of the business.
+Musk explained that the layoffs were a cost-cutting measure and stated that the company had been losing over $4 million a day, and criticized activist groups who had called on advertisers to cease doing business with the company.
+The Times described the layoffs as "haphazard", Twitter's internal directory, Birdhouse, was taken offline and Twitter offices worldwide were closed for the weekend.

+On November 6, Twitter asked some employees who had been laid off to return to the company.
 Days after the layoffs, Twitter terminated a large number of its contractors, and Musk fired a series of employees who criticized him publicly or within the company.
 On November 16, Musk delivered an ultimatum to employees via email: commit to "extremely hardcore" work in order to realize Musk's vision of "Twitter 2.0", or leave.
-In response, hundreds of Twitter employees resigned the next day, hours before the deadline to respond to Musk's email, rendering many of Twitter's core functions nonviable.
-Business Insider reported that less than 2000 employees remained at the company.
+In response, hundreds of Twitter employees resigned the next day, hours before the deadline to respond to Musk's email.
+Business Insider reported that fewer than 2,000 employees remained at the company.
 Musk and his advisers met with several employees to dissuade them from leaving the company, while Twitter offices were once again closed until November 21.
 Despite the closures, Musk summoned all Twitter software engineers to Twitter's headquarters on November 18, seeking greater insight into the platform's solution stack.
 Additional layoffs occurred later that month, and the company resumed hiring.
 Musk continued laying off employees in February 2023, promising substantial "performance-based stock awards" to employees who remained at the company.